 - An ability to develop creative and strategic approaches to achieving advocacy goals;

 - Planning, project management, and organizational skills with the ability to manage multiple advocacy projects.

 CLF offers a competitive salary, an extensive benefits plan, and an open, inclusive, and accepting work environment where differences are highly respected.

 Conservation Law Foundation (CLF) protects New England’s environment for the benefit of all people.
 A non-profit, member-supported organization, CLF uses the law, science and the market to solve the region’s most challenging environmental problems from climate change to ocean conservation to transportation.
 Every day, CLF advocates stand up for New Englanders—in state houses, court houses and board rooms, regulatory hearings and community gatherings—to forge innovative paths to environmental progress and economic prosperity for all in our region.
 To that end, CLF works with communities of color, and those that are economically or otherwise disadvantaged, which often suffer disproportionately the impacts of environmental degradation.

-If one or both of these exciting opportunities appeals to you, please send your resume titled “your last name-first initial-resume” (e.g. “SMITH J RESUME”) and a thoughtful cover letter titled “your last name-first initial-cover” (e.g. “SMITH J COVER”) to firstname.lastname@example.org.
+If this exciting opportunity appeals to you, please send your resume titled “your last name-first initial-resume” (e.g. “SMITH J RESUME”) and a thoughtful cover letter titled “your last name-first initial-cover” (e.g. “SMITH J COVER”) to email@example.com.
 Please make “Environmental Justice Community Advocate (NH)” the subject of your e-mail.
 No phone calls please.
 Resumes will be reviewed on a rolling basis.